Skip to content

 Redeploy required

 Revoking a key only updates the local store.
-You must run m-gpux serve deploy again to propagate the change to the running server.
+Run m-gpux serve deploy again to propagate the change to the running server.

 stop